 1. Exercise and strengthen your core, shoulders, and back.

-- Include pushups, planks, situps and jumping jacks to your trek preparations.
+- Include pushups, planks, situps, and jumping jacks in your trek preparations.

 2. Pack smart